All Episodes

 You know what?

-He said, you said it was, what's her name?
+You said it was, what's her name?

-The, the black girl from MSNBC that got fired.
+The black girl from MSNBC that got fired.

-You said it was Joy Reid.
+You said it was Joy Reed.

 It was actually Sears that was in that circle group.

-And I didn't, I didn't admonish you.
+And I didn't admonish you.

-Oh wait, hold on a second.
+Oh, wait, hold on a second.

-No, wait, it was actually Seals.
+It was actually Seals.

 Seals.